Why Poor Digestion Causes Fatigue (Ayurvedic Solutions for Low Energy)

 Research indicates that the gastrointestinal tract’s ability to absorb nutrients such as carbohydrates, fats, proteins, vitamins, and minerals is essential for energy production and metabolic health, and disruptions to this process can contribute to systemic symptoms and reduced energy availability.
 (NIH)

-The Cleveland Clinic explains that malabsorption can lead to deficiencies in iron, vitamin B12, magnesium, and essential fatty acids, all of which play a role in energy production, nervous system function, and hormonal balance (Cleveland Clinic, 2023).
+The Cleveland Clinic explains that malabsorption can lead to deficiencies in iron, vitamin B12, magnesium, and essential fatty acids, all of which play a critical role in energy production, nervous system function, and hormonal balance.
+(Cleveland Clinic, 2023).

-Poor digestion can hinder the body’s ability to absorb essential nutrients, leaving you lacking despite a diet abundant in vitamins and minerals.
-Mayo Clinic explains that in conditions like celiac disease, inflammation of the small intestine damages its lining and prevents it from absorbing nutrients, which often leads to fatigue, anemia, and weakness even when food intake is otherwise sufficient.
+Poor digestion can hinder the body’s ability to properly absorb essential nutrients, leaving you depleted despite a diet abundant in vitamins and minerals.
+Mayo Clinic explains that in conditions such as celiac disease, inflammation of the small intestine damages its lining and prevents effective nutrient absorption, often leading to fatigue, anemia, and weakness even when food intake appears sufficient.
 (Mayo Clinic)

-From an Ayurvedic lens, these deficiencies reflect imbalanced Agni and accumulated Ama, signaling the need for digestive restoration.
+From an Ayurvedic perspective, these deficiencies reflect imbalanced Agni and accumulated Ama, signaling the need for digestive restoration.

 The Gut-Brain Connection: Why Digestion Affects Mental Clarity